syncfusion-content/xamarin-docs/Xamarin/Numeric-Entry/Getting-Started.md

 * Focused
 * Disabled

-N> The Focused visual state is only available in Android and iOS platforms.
+N> The focused visual state is only available in Android and iOS platforms.

 {% tabs %}